 Page 6 of Addendum A notes that the stairwells in the parking structure meet the lighting requirement.
-A condition is included herein, requiring the applicant to add a note to the photometric plan, indicating the stairwells will provide uplighting with a minimum of n.
-Building Organization and Orientation, Standard 2:

-2.0 foot-candles and a maximum of 5.0 foot-candles.
+A condition is included herein, requiring the applicant to add a note to the photometric plan, indicating the stairwells will provide uplighting with a minimum of 2.0 foot-candles and a maximum of 5.0 foot-candles.
 However, these stairwells are not designed with glass façades and open risers.
 Given the parking structure is two levels in height and narrow in width, it is visible from the interior driveway located on its north side.
-Therefore, the Planning Board approves this request.
+Therefore, staff recommend approval of this request.